 In a separate-but-related whisper campaign, rumors circulated that Obama was secretly a Muslim and that he was pretending to be a Christian.
 The New York Times eventually tracked that rumor back to a Chicago-based blogger named Andy Martin.
 “Everybody uses my research as a takeoff point,” Martin told the New York Times.
 He added that some people did take his blog posts “and exaggerate them to suit their own fantasies.”

 Whisper campaigns don’t always happen around election season, of course.
-In 2021, CNN reported that leading Republicans were conducting a whisper campaign to try and get former president Donald Trump impeached and convicted for his alleged role in the January 6 attack on the US Capitol.
-The Republican leadership, apparently, was highly motivated to make sure that Trump did not run for office again.
+In 2021, leading Republicans were conducting a whisper campaign to try and get former president Donald Trump impeached and convicted for his role in the January 6 attack on the US Capitol.

 According to CNN:

 The ongoing Republican whisper campaign, according to more than a dozen sources who spoke to CNN, is based on a shared belief that a successful conviction is critical for the future of the Republican party.
 Multiple sources describe this moment as a reckoning for the party.